A New Leader For A New Century

 Mr. Burke’s path to Nightingale took him through various academic institutions that shaped his views and informed both his approach to the world and his career choices.
 He graduated from Williams College, where he majored in American history and American studies.
 After college, he became the college counselor at the Salisbury School, an all-boys boarding school in western Connecticut.
 After three years in Connecticut, Mr. Burke returned to school to earn a master’s degree in educational administration through the prestigious Klingenstein program in private school leadership at Teachers College, Columbia University.
 While there, he was inducted into the Kappa Delta Pi honor society.
 After Columbia, Mr. Burke joined Packer Collegiate Institute in Brooklyn, where he spent eight years as a college counselor, history teacher, and for his last five years there, a dean of students.

-During the Packer years, he and his wife welcomed three children— twin sons and a daughter, a member of Nightingale’s Class of 2027.
-When he’s not running a school, Mr. Burke can be seen running marathons, walking his dog in Central Park, or seeking New York’s best pizza.
+Mr. Burke and his wife are proud parents to three children— twin sons and a daughter, a member of Nightingale’s Class of 2027.
+He and his wife are co-teaching a Leadership seminar for the Political Science department at Williams College this year.
+When he’s not running a school or teaching, Mr. Burke can be found playing early morning pick-up basketball, walking his dog in Central Park, or seeking New York’s best pizza.

 Mr. Burke is a member of the Board of Trustees at Don Bosco Preparatory, his high school alma mater.
 He also serves as a member of the Board of Leadership + Design, and on the advisory committee for the 92Y Belfer Center for Innovation & Social Impact.
-Previously, Mr. Burke served as President of the Board of the Independent School Admission Association of Greater New York (ISAAGNY), as well as President of the Board of the International Coalition of Girls’ Schools (ICGS).
+Previously, Mr. Burke served as President of the Board of the Independent School Admission Association of Greater New York (ISAAGNY), as well as President of the Board of the International Coalition of Girls’ Schools (ICGS) where he currently serves as a Commissioner.
 In addition, Mr. Burke has served on the Board of Packer Collegiate Institute and The Browning School.
 He is a founding Board Member for Riley’s Way Foundation and Summer Steps.